 - Qualitative research on the impact that online platforms can create for women’s economic empowerment in order to inform updated labour market regulation and business practices in Sri Lanka (ongoing).

 - Qualitative research on the perceptions of privacy and the experiences of digital harms in Sri Lanka, with a focus on the LGBTQ+ community, involved in research tool development and reporting.

 - Design and development of a toolkit for the World Bank Group task team leaders on gender mainstreaming in ICT projects, leading on content relating to the policy and regulatory aspects.

 - A joint LIRNEasia-GSM Association Connected Women study on mobiles and Internet use among women in Myanmar in 2015 involving collection and analysis of survey and qualitative data, co-leading the research and report writing.

-She has been a part of a team designing and implementing an impact assessment of mobile phone communication in the then recently liberalized Myanmar, using an Instrumental Variable approach.
+- An empirical assessment of the impact of mobile communication on migration in the then-recently liberalized Myanmar, using an Instrumental Variable approach.

 - Other previous research has included that on the use of mobiles for livelihood-related purposes, the use of telecenters for government information and services, the conditions for mobile commerce applications in low income contexts.

 She holds a BSc (hons) in Economics from the London School of Economics and Political Science.